Peruvians Choose Between Right-wing Populist And Radical Leftist - UrduPoint

 Peruvians Choose Between Right-wing Populist And Radical Leftist

-Lima, June 6 (UrduPoint / Pakistan Point News - 7th Jun, 2021 ) :Peruvians face a polarizing choice between right-wing populist Keiko Fujimori and radical leftist Pedro Castillo when they elect a new president on Sunday, in a country desperate for an end to years of political turbulence.
+Lima, June 6 (UrduPoint / Pakistan Point News - 6th Jun, 2021 ) :Peruvians face a polarising choice between right-wing populist Keiko Fujimori and radical leftist Pedro Castillo when they elect a new president on Sunday, in a country desperate for a return to normalcy after years of political turbulence.

-The new leader will need to tackle a country in crisis, suffering from recession and with the worst coronavirus fatality rate in the world after recording over 184,000 deaths among its 33 million population.
+The new leader will need to tackle a country in crisis, suffering from recession and with the worst coronavirus death rate in the world after recording 184,000 mortalities among the 33 million population.

 And after four presidents in the last three years and with seven of the last 10 of the country's leaders either having been convicted of or investigated for corruption, Peruvians will look to their next leader to bring an end to the recent turbulence.